ileanabuhan/ileanabuhan.github.io/Tools.md

 permalink: /Tools/
 ---

-A quick overview of the available tool to aid securing cryptographic implementations against *physical side-channel attacks*.
+A quick overview of  available tools for aid in securing cryptographic implementations against *physical side-channel attacks*.
+A detailed analysis of the tools listed below can be found in our [paper](https://eprint.iacr.org/2021/497) **SoK: Design Tools for Side-Channel-Aware Implementations** authored with *Lejla Batina, Patrick Schaumont and Yuval Yarom*, which will appear at ASIACCS 2022.

-**Post-silicon side-channel leakage simulators (power)** The list of tools is ordered on the year when the simulator was published.
+**Post-silicon side-channel leakage emulators (power)** The list is ordered by publication year.

 |**Name**      | **Year**|**Leakage Model**|**Target**|**Function** |
 |:--------------|:-------|:------|:--------------|:--------------|